- Sustainability TOP

 Isuzu's customers require products of different specifications, and therefore Isuzu's products are available in many different variations.
 This is a characteristic of Isuzu.
 Isuzu is constantly committed to the development of human resources and improvement of production systems as it seeks to improve the quality of its diverse products to the same, high level and make them globally available.

-Isuzu systematizes and integrates its quality-first concept, methods and manufacturing knowhow into ISUZU MONOZUKURI (IM).
-IM is a production method implemented in every Isuzu manufacturing plant in Japan and overseas countries.
+Isuzu systematizes and integrates its quality-first concept, methods, and manufacturing knowhow into ISUZU MONOZUKURI (IM).
+IM is a production method implemented in every Isuzu manufacturing plant in Japan and overseas.
 At heart, its concept is to ensure that Isuzu-badged vehicles can be manufactured based on a uniform concept of workmanship and quality control, in any plant around the world.
 To homogenize variation at a high level based on IM, production line managers gather each morning before starting work and have a quality audit meeting, through which we share information centering on quality and ensure that our production lines are always adaptable to changes.

 Further, with IM-based efforts to deliver quality assurance on a global scale, Isuzu endeavors to become a company trusted by every customer who needs Isuzu's commercial vehicles and diesel engines.
 In addition to classroom and practical training on the fundamentals of IM, the employees involved in production are provided with applied practical training so they can apply the knowledge and skills acquired in basic training on the job site and make improvements according to the situation.

-There were 975 participants in FY2024, with an average activity rate of 21 hours per participant (2-5 days/person).
+There were 973 participants in fiscal 2025, with an average activity rate of 20.4 hours per participant (2-5 days/person).

 (Reference)